-Information Media - A wide variety of media including books, videos, and periodicals are located in the Academic Resource Center.
-Computers, printers, and headphones are provided for student use.
+Information Media - A wide variety of media including books, DVDs, and periodicals are located in the Academic Resource Center.
+Computers, printers, headphones, and other technology are provided for student use.
 Photocopying and color printing are available for a nominal fee.